riffomonas/minimalR/00_introduction.md

 ## Customizing RStudio
 * There are many ways to customize RStudio.
 You can find the options by going to the Preferences window.
+If you are using windows you can get to the Preferences window by going Tools->Global Options.
+Here is a screenshot of how to do it for Mac OS X.

 <img src="assets/images/launch_preferences.png" width="50%">